Alexey Kondrashov

 Alexey Simonovich Kondrashov (Алексе́й Си́монович Кондрашо́в) (born April 11, 1957) worked on a variety of subjects in evolutionary genetics.
 He is best known for the deterministic mutation hypothesis explaining the maintenance of sexual reproduction, his work on sympatric speciation, and his work on evaluating mutation rates.

 Originally from the Soviet Union, A.S.
-Kondrashov has been working in the United States since the early 1990s.
+Kondrashov worked in the United States from the early 1990s until his retirement in the early 2020s.
 His work currently focuses on measuring rate of spontaneous mutation in Drosophila.
 Also, he studies selection at the sequence level and protein evolution.

 He founded the laboratory of evolutionary genomics in the College of Bioengineering and Bioinformatics at Lomonosov Moscow State University.

 Early life and education

 Alexey Kondrashov was born on April 11, 1957, in Moscow.
 His father was the Soviet biophysicist, Simon Shnoll.
 In the 1960s his family moved to Pushchino where he attended Middle School #1 (1966-1970).
 After some time, he transferred to the Pushchino's Middle School #2 (1970-1973).

 From 1973 to 1978 Kondrashov studied in the College of Genetics of Biology Department of the Moscow State University-Lomonosov.
 In 1984, he received his Ph.D. degree in Biology form The Moscow State University.
 In 1990, Kondrashov became an Associate Visiting Scientist in the Department of Genetics at the University of Wisconsin – Madison.
 He became an Assistant Professor of Ecology and Systematics at Cornell University in 1993, and associate professor in 1996.
 He is currently a professor at the University of Michigan in Ann Arbor, Michigan.